ShawnCarpenter/reading-notes/class-04.md

 ## Layout ##

 Layout is just arranging boxes.
 (When I say just arranging boxes, I mean it's all arranging boxes, not that it's simple.)

+Reading over this has made me appreciate the flex and grid features in modern css.

+# Javascript #

+Functions are black boxes you give input and that provide output.

+Objects are boxes that hold  properties.
+The properties can be data or functions.